-The video selfie is an account authentication method put in place by Lydia.
-The user can be asked to take a video selfie in two cases: when requesting a password reset or in order to obtain a verified profile.
+The video selfie is an account authentication method implemented by Lydia.
+Users may be asked to take a video selfie in two situations: when requesting access to an account without a password, or to get their identity verified.

 Why this choice?

-Usually, when a password is forgotten, we are asked to click on a "Forgotten password" link.
-This then generates the sending of an email to reset the password, or the sending of a letter, or asks us to set secret questions (not so secret...) to answer, such as "What was the name of your first pet?”,“What was the name of your elementary school?", etc.
+Usually, if we forget our password, we are prompted to click on a "Forgot password" link.
+This then generates an email to reset the password, sends a letter home, or asks the user to answer so-called secret questions, such as "What was the name of your first pet?", "What was the name of your elementary school?", etc.

-Unfortunately, these methods can easily be corrupted by malicious individuals.
+Unfortunately, these methods can be quite easily corrupted by ill-intentioned people.

-The video selfie is a more secure solution, difficult to forge, because:
+The video selfie is a more secure solution, difficult to falsify, due to :

-At Lydia, only the teams responsible for verifying the profiles of Lydia users have access to these video selfies.
-These video selfies are not shared with third-party services without the express consent of the user by checking a box.
+At Lydia, only the teams responsible for checking the users' identity have access to these videos.
+These files are never shared with third-party services without the express consent of the user.